spel-uchile/SpacecraftVisualizationTools/README.md

 # SpacecraftVisualizationTools

-This tool was designed to visualize * .CSV data obtained from the spacecraft simulator.
+This tool was designed to visualize * .CSV data obtained from the spacecraft simulator [Here](https://github.com/spel-uchile/SpacecraftSimulator).

 ### Required Libraries